claudiapisanti/Montecarlo-simulation-of-neutrons/README.md

 ```
 For more information on how to write the macro_file see *Physical characteristics* paragraph.

-The program will work in multiprocessing and it will automatically count the number of cpu available.
+The program will work in multiprocessing and it will automatically count the number of CPU available.

 ## Physical characteristics
-The user can interact with the program via a txt file in which it is possible to change different parameters of the simulation:
+The user can interact with the program via a txt file where it is possible to change different parameters of the simulation:

 - number of particles,